ipfs/specs/src/unixfs.md

 The two orderings produce different bytes, and therefore different CIDs, for the same logical node:

-- `Links`-first is the canonical ordering.
-It is also the canonical field order of the historical [DAG-PB][ipld-dag-pb] codec specification; for UnixFS data, this document takes precedence over the historical DAG-PB codec specification.
+- `Links`-first is the canonical ordering for UnixFS data.
+The [DAG-PB][ipld-dag-pb] codec specification permits either order on encode and requires decoders to accept both; where the two documents diverge, this one governs UnixFS data.
 - `Data`-first is opt-in: no profile writes it.
 Implementations MAY expose an explicit setting for writers that need it; enabling it changes the CID of every written node.